 Heli Lounge Bar is a helicopter pad that transforms into a lively rooftop bar as the sunset crosses the horizon.

-Insider’s tips: I recommend coming here just before sunset so you can enjoy the stunning city view with a backdrop of the fiery sun going to bed.
+Insider’s tips: I recommend coming here just before sunset so you can enjoy the stunning city view with a backdrop of the fiery sun setting as this is one of the best cities to be a digital nomad.
 Stay longer to see Kuala Lumpur in dazzling lights.
 Drinks are not cheap here so make the most of your bucks!
 Still, it is one of the hidden gems of Kuala Lumpur.

 3. Chow Kit Market